 - Cities of Marina, Salinas, Seaside, Sand City - No progress.

 - Woodside - ban discussed by City Council in February 2103 but the council did not vote.
-Adoption is not a priority.
+Ban is low priority.

 Bans Passed - All ordinances have a $0.10 fee for paper bags except where noted below.

 - Capitola - effective April 10, 2013 ($0.25 fee on paper bags)

 - City of Santa Cruz - effective April 10, 2013

 - Unincorporated Santa Cruz County - effective March 20, 2012 ($0.25 fee as of March 20, 2013).
 Restaurant bag ban effective April 22, 2013 (Earth Day).